 I am curious about how individuals make decisions, and in particular what individuals think about attempts at influencing their decision making and behavior.
 Primarily, I study applications in the environmental domain.
-I also do research on economic psychology (e.g. over-indebtedness, market predictions, trust in investors).

 I am an ambassador for the Centre of Open Science and strongly value open science-practices in research.